amanne03/Thesis/README.md

 In order to use the included code and replicate the results, you will need:

 1. A working Python environment (see next session)
-2. Access to the HPC of the Uni Oldenburg
+2. Access to the HPC
 3. Be part of the agamt group on the HPC (to access the used data)